-- A. Sequence

-- 1. Following acceptance of facilities for use.

-- 2. Not more than two months prior to date of anticipated dedication.
+- 1. Following acceptance of facilities for use. - 2.
+Not more than two months prior to date of anticipated dedication.

-- B. Prerequisite

-- 1. Acceptance for use.

-- 2 Completion of punch list.

-- 3. Final Paving is in place and all grades are final.

-- 4. Approved as-built drawings signed and sealed by Developer's Engineer.
+- 1. Acceptance for use. - 2 Completion of punch list. - 3.
+Final Paving is in place and all grades are final. - 4.
+Approved as-built drawings signed and sealed by Developer's Engineer.

-- C. Notification

 - 1. Developer to notify Township Manager 45 days prior to date of anticipated dedication or as otherwise provided by state law.

 - 2. Township Manager to notify:

 - a.
 Township Engineer

 - b.
 Township W & S Engineer

 - c.
 Others as deemed appropriate

-- D. Process - 1.
-A pre-dedication walk-through will be conducted as follows: - a.
+- 1. A pre-dedication walk-through will be conducted as follows: - a.
 Coordinated by Engineer. - b.
 Conducted after final paving. - c.
 All valves, hydrants and other appurtenances located and operated. - d.
 All valve boxes, curb boxes, hydrants shall be set at final grade with final paving and/or plantings in place. - 2.
 Participants will be notified by Engineer and include: - a.
 Township Water and Wastewater Operations Manager - b.
 Contractor - c.
-Developer and/or Developer's engineer - 3.
-Punch List - a.
+Developer and/or Developer's engineer a.
 The Engineer will generate a draft punch list within five days of the walk-through and distribute to all participants as well as Township Operations Manager.
 Comments on the draft list shall be received by Engineer for five (5) subsequent days after which the punch list will be appropriately amended and issued to all participants.
 Punch list may be amended as deemed necessary by Engineer.
-If timing under the PA Municipal Planning Code is an issue, these proposed schedules will be subject to adjustment. - 4.
-Other Requirements - a.
-Legal descriptions of all easements and land to be dedicated. - b.
-All other documents as noted in the Water/Sewer services agreement(s) - 5.
-Dedication - a.
-The Engineer will make a recommendation on dedication to the Township Manager detailing the punch list in order to comply with Section 510 of the PA Municipal Planning Code.
-Once all items are completed satisfactorily, Engineer will so notify Township with copies to Developer, Contractor.
+If timing under the PA Municipal Planning Code is an issue, these proposed schedules will be subject to adjustment.